Which is the best option – an air source heat pump or a ground source heat pump?

 No, in short.
 As the temperature in the air functions as a power source for air source systems, steep drop-offs in constant air temperature will place more stress on an air source system.
 This can lead to higher energy costs and poorer results.
-If you think a boiler may be better, check out the pros and cons in our heat pump vs boiler guide.
+If you think a new boiler may be better, check out the pros and cons in our heat pump vs boiler guide.

 How much can a heat pump save me?

 If you’re currently on mains gas then a heat pump can cost around 3.5 times more than your current tariff.
 So if you’re on the mains it won’t save you, however, if you’re off the mains grid they are a better alternative than LP boilers, coal, and solid fuel.

 Using a time-to-use tariff can also save you up to 50% off your energy bills.

 If you don’t think a heat pump is suitable for your needs, then why not get a hydrogen-ready boiler.
 You can get a fixed price quote online now in under 20 seconds.

 Get an online fixed price in 20 seconds: